-The Court in Bell Media based its authority to issue the injunction on the ground breaking June 2017 decision of the Supreme Court of Canada (SCC) in Google v.
-Equustek Inc.29 That case affirmed that Canadian courts can issue global de-indexing orders against search engines to stem illegal activities on the Internet.
-The injunction required Google to de-index from search results (both in Canada and worldwide) the websites infringing Equustek's trade secrets.30 The SCC's conclusions-that "the only way to ensure that the injunction attained its objective was to have it apply where Google operates-globally" and that the search engine was "the determinative player in allowing the harm to occur"-have laid the groundwork for Canadian courts to issue effective injunctive relief to combat sites dedicated to copyright infringement.
-Nevertheless, as discussed below, such a remedy should be explicitly provided in the Copyright Act.
+The Court in Bell Media based its authority to issue the injunction on the June 2017 decision of the Supreme Court of Canada (SCC) in Google v.
+Equustek Inc, which affirmed that Canadian courts can issue injunctions against search engines to stem illegal activities on the Internet.
+The SCC's conclusions-that "the only way to ensure that the injunction attained its objective was to have it apply where Google operates-globally" and that the search engine was "the determinative player in allowing the harm to occur"-have laid the groundwork for Canadian courts to issue effective injunctive relief to combat sites dedicated to copyright infringement.
+Nevertheless, this remedy continues to be opposed and, as discussed below, such a remedy should be explicitly provided in the Copyright Act.

-D. Copyright Board Reform
+C. Copyright Board Reform